lamhq/tech-notes/typescript/1-handbook/6-classes.md

 ## Static Members

-Static Members aren’t associated with a particular instance of the class.
+Static Members aren't associated with a particular instance of the class.
 They can be accessed through the class constructor object itself

 Static members can also use the same public, protected, and private visibility modifiers

 Static members are also inherited

-Because classes are themselves functions that can be invoked with `new`, certain `static` names can’t be used.
-Function properties like `name`, `length`, and `call` aren’t valid to define as `static` member
+Because classes are themselves functions that can be invoked with `new`, certain `static` names can't be used.
+Function properties like `name`, `length`, and `call` aren't valid to define as `static` member

 ```ts
 class Base {